 Action Step: Talk to your partner about what types of things make you feel sexy and in the mood.

-For more relationship tips tips to help you get through the stress of the holidays, check out this post.
+For more relationship tips to help you get through the stress of the holidays, check out this post.

 The holidays don’t have to mean the end of your sex life or pleasure.
 Even using one of these tips will make a big difference in keeping your relationship peaceful and your sex life, active.
 If you do them all, you’re practically guaranteed to sail through the season with true holiday spirit.